lakshyabhatnagar/CodingLegos/README.md

-# Code Block
+# CodingLegos

-**Code Block** is an online compiler for frontend development with HTML, CSS, and Vanilla JavaScript.
+**CodingLegos** is an online compiler for frontend development with HTML, CSS, and Vanilla JavaScript.
 It simplifies the process by eliminating the need to create new files and folders for each project.
 Users can save and share their code, and explore code saved by other users.

 **Tech Stack**:
 - **Frontend**: React, TypeScript, Tailwind CSS, Redux Toolkit, Shadcn